 Proper Noun vs. Proper Adjective

-Remember there is a delicate difference between a noun as a modifier and an adjective as a modifier.
-Proper adjective modifiers have a proper noun as a root word, but you cannot find the root word of a proper noun.
+There is a subtle difference between a proper noun modifier and a proper adjective.
+Proper adjectives have a proper noun as the root word, but proper noun modifiers do not have a root.

 We watched a

 In this example, the root word for 'French' is 'France.'

 In this example, 'New York' is a proper noun, not a proper adjective and it acts as a modifier for pizza.

 Proper Adjectives vs. Common Adjectives

 The only difference between common and proper adjectives is that proper adjectives are derived from a proper noun; therefore, they are always capitalized which makes them easy to recognize.
 Common adjectives, on the other hand, are common words that modify a noun or pronoun.
 Here are the examples:

 In this example, there is no proper root noun so it is a common adjective.

 Here, 'Polish' is derived from the root proper noun 'Poland'.